When to clone Dell laptop hard drive?

 #1: The cloned drive not showing full capacity.

 By default, all the cloning software keeps the old partition layout on the destination disk unless you change the partition size while cloning.
-To prevent this problem from the beginning, you may upgrade to the Professional version and use the following options.
+To prevent this problem from the beginning, you can click Edit Partitions and choose:

 👉 Add unused space to all partitions: It will reallocate the unallocated space to each partition of the target disk, appropriate for the disk size.